fts4vmc/FTS4VMC/README.md

 # With Graphviz's dot in C:\Program Files\Graphviz\bin\
 $ set PATH=%PATH%;C:\Program Files\Graphviz\bin\
 ```
+If you don't want to install these module system-wides read the next [section](#virtual-environment) for creating and activating a virtual environment before executing the next command.

 Necessary python modules can be installed with the following command:
 ```bash
 $ pip install -r requirements.txt
 ```

-If you don't want to install these module system-wide read the next section for creating and activating a virtual environment then execute the previous command.

 ### Virtual environment ###